materiaraiding/materiaraiding-old/tea.md

 ![image](https://github.com/nozzyxx/materiaraiding/assets/160133948/cf7b09a4-89b1-469f-a9bb-b5cd7fc20ebc)

 At the end of Perfect Alexander's long Fate Calibration Beta cast, he comes untargetable and the forced march resolves.
-After, players have a couple moments to shuffle, allowing Super Jump baiters to run to their cardinal and tethers to ensure they are the correct distance from each other.
+After, players have a couple moments to shuffle, allowing J Jump baiters to run to their cardinal and tethers to ensure they are the correct distance from each other.
 All players currently north should also group as a shared sentence will go off.

 After the tethers, shared sentence and J Jumps resolve, players should position themselves for Optical Sight.
 Spread out, or if it was stack, all dark players gather mid while light players stack at A. Healers should ensure players are topped as much as possible for this part.